theAdarshSrivastava/OpenCv/README.md

 Face recognition is a method of identifying or verifying the identity of an individual using their face.
 Face recognition systems can be used to identify people in photos, video, or in real-time.
 Law enforcement may also use mobile devices to identify people during police stops.

+## Image-to-sketch

+A small code that can convert an image to a pencil sketch like image.
+An image is basically an array of numbers to Python.
+So we can perform a variety of matrix manipulations to get some very interesting results.
+This code shows how to reduce an image into a ‘pencil’ outline.

+## Cartoonize Image

+Cartooning of an image is done by using opencv and python.
+There is a use of Bilateral Filter on the image to smoothen the image.
+Use of Median filter to reduce noise from the image.
+Use of Adaptive Thresholding for image segmentation.